 The Magna Centre is a state-of the art recreation complex and is one of the most significant and exciting initiatives in the Town's history.
-This new complex is the largest in Newmarket and features an Olympic-sized and three NHL-sizes arenas, a 25-metr e community pool and 21-metre learning pool, a full-sized gymnasium and walking track, three multi-purpose rooms, a restaurant and a pro shop.
+This new complex is the largest in Newmarket and features an Olympic-sized and three NHL-sizes arenas, a 25-metre community pool and 21-metre learning pool, a Fitness Centre and Studio, a full-sized gymnasium and walking track and three multi-purpose rooms.
 It is indeed an extraordinary complex for a community striving to be well beyond the ordinary.

 Address: 800 Mulock Drive, Newmarket

 The Old Town Hall has a theatre style auditorium, banquet hall and a board room available for rental.
 The Old Town Hall is a popular location for local arts and culture groups and is currently home to a large amateur theatre group.
 Directly across the street from the Old Town Hall is Market Square, an open community meeting place and celebration location.